It’s hard enough without throwing this into the mix!

 And it doesn’t matter what your conversion rates are!

-That’s why focusing on conversion rates in your funnels before you even look at the CPA:AOV ratio, is the biggest deadly mistake most marketers make in their funnels.
+That’s why focusing on conversion rates in your funnels before you even look at your golden ratio, is the biggest deadly mistake most marketers make in their funnels.

 Doing that sabotages their funnels, and suffocates them before they even know if those funnels are actually worth keeping!